rhodecode/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

 .. note::

-   If you cannot clone the repository, please request read permissions.
+   If you cannot clone the repository, please request read permissions via support@rhodecode.com

 Enter the Development Shell
 ---------------------------

-The final step is to start into the development shell.
-To do this run the following command from inside the cloned repository::
+The final step is to start the development shell.
+To do this, run the following command from inside the cloned repository::

    cd ~/rhodecode-enterprise-ce
-   nix-shell --arg dev true
+   nix-shell

 .. note::

    On the first run, this will take a while to download and optionally compile a few things.
-The next runs of it will be faster.
+The following runs will be faster.